Light Rye Bread is the second bread we made in the Mellow Bakers group this month. The first bread was a Rustic Bread.

 Since we’re baking bread in bread pots for bread baking day, I decided to bake one loaf of the rye bread in my la cloche and the other loaf on a baking stone using a steam pan underneath.

-I was in an experimental mood this weekend so I decided to change the formula around a little bit.
+I was in an experimental mood this weekend so I decided to change the formula.

 Making the Sourdough Pre-ferment

 This rye bread is made with a sourdough pre-ferment of medium rye flour, water and 2 teaspoons of mature sourdough starter.
 I used 1/4 cup (rather than 2 teaspoons) of sourdough starter that I had fed and fermented the day before.

 Prepare the sourdough and let it ripen for 14 to 16 hours.
 I let it ripen for 16 hours.
 Here is what the ripened sourdough looks like.
 It didn’t look very bubbly to me but it sure smelled like sourdough.

 Adapted from Bread: A Baker’s Book of Techniques and Recipes by Jeffrey Hamelman.

 - 3 cups clear flour (from white whole wheat & regular whole wheat flour)

 - 3 1/8 cups bread flour